It will take place on Sunday 29th October at 8:45am.

 No, we don’t allow entries to be deferred to the following year.

-No, you may not sell or give your marathon number to anyone else.
+No, you may not sell or give your marathon number to anyone else outside our transfer window in July.
 You may not transfer your application to the following year or another Marathon Series Event.
 Selling or attempting to swap race numbers will result in the number being cancelled.

 You must be fit and well to run a marathon.
 Severe exertion during or soon after any kind of fever is extremely dangerous.
 If you find yourself in this situation you must withdraw - even if this is the first time you are running the event.